artcuddy/project5-foodsnap-backend/README.md

     - Used for user authentication
 - PostgreSQL
     - As the database
+- gunicorn
+    - As the Python WSGI HTTP Server
 - Cors headers
     - To allow access from diferent domains